gmu-techman-2020/business-deck/text/07-company.md

 #### Intellectual Property Risk---High
 - Goal: Proving we have protected intellectual property and are not at risk of litigation.
 - Situation: We did a cursory patent and trademark evaluation but are not legally competent to do a proper patent search.
-- Mitigation: Engage a patent law firm to guide us through the patent portion.
+- Mitigation: Engage a patent law firm to guide us through the patent portion if we opt for patent.
 Trademark Verkilo.

 #### Market Risk---Low